douhthood/vector_sample_code/ONNX/Choose the embedding model.md

 # Choose the embedding model from Hugging Face

 Hugging Face has a large number of open source vector embedding models.
-Vector embedding models built using the [Sentence Transformers](https://sbert.net/) library can be converted into the [ONNX](https://onnx.ai/) format via the Oracle OML4Py library.
+Vector embedding models built using the [Sentence Transformers](https://sbert.net/) library can be converted into the [ONNX](https://onnx.ai/) format via the Oracle OML4Py Python library.

 The following (English only) vector embedding models are known to work with the vector_embedding SQL function.